Take a heritage train rideBOOK YOUR TICKETS NOW

 Entry to the Museum only is FREE (donations welcome).

 Take a four mile return trip following the route of the coal trains from the collieries to the River Tyne behind a vintage locomotive in our 1950s passenger carriages.

 After your train ride, visit our museum which is home to Killingworth Billy, the world's third oldest surviving steam locomotive.
 The recently installed displays and information panels tell the story of railway pioneers George and Robert Stephenson who spent almost 20 years on North Tyneside.

 On your way out, don't forget to drop into the shop for that all-important souvenir of your visit.
 The Waggonway Tea Room is open for hot and cold drinks, light snacks and cakes which can be enjoyed on our new picnic benches next to the garden.

-We are hoping to operate 401 throughout the running season, but occasionally the locomotive may need to take the day off for maintenance.
-There may be other days 401 needs to rest, so if you'd like to know which engine is running on the day, please call the Museum in advance on (0191) 277 7135.
+Our steam engine 401 will be operating throughout the running season, except for Sunday 8 August, as the locomotive needs to take the day off for maintenance.
+There may be other days 401 needs to rest, so if you'd like to be sure which engine is running on the day, please call the Museum in advance on (0191) 277 7135.

 Please note that heritage train rides are subject to the availability of volunteer crew.